 CANSFORD LABS

-Why context is everything for hair testing and social care
+Why context means everything for hair testing and social care

 Tabloid talk shows would have us believe that polygraph tests reliably inform us of the truth.
 The fallout from these results plays out in front of a live audience for our viewing pleasure.
 But in reality, lie detector tests are not dependable - a report by the American Polygraph Association found that polygraphs fail about 15% of the time.